 It is hands down my favorite feature.

 I’ve created both websites and landing pages within my Showit account.
-Every monthly guide we put out uses a +Site that I can easily copy and paste to save time.
+Every guide we put out uses a +Site that I can easily copy and paste to save time.

 Worth every penny!